Vaazhl: Themes and influences

-Arun Prabu considered Vaazhl to be a travel film, reminiscing a universal question of who truly they are for an individual thus becoming an external and an internal journey throughout the film and its characters.
+Arun Prabu considered Vaazhl a travel film, reminiscing a universal question of who truly they are for an individual thus becoming an external and an internal journey throughout the film and its characters.
 He basically began with an idea with a simple introduction and how a person frees himself right from the beginning.
-Prabu provided a surreal ending of the film, as he considered literature as a fiction, and surreality is the popular literature among the world despite its complexity, adding that the favourite moments in literary were boundaries that are broken and the reader experienced something new.
+Arun Prabu provided a surreal ending of the film, as he considered literature as a fiction, and surreality is the popular literature among the world despite its complexity, adding that the favourite moments in literary were boundaries that are broken and the reader experienced something new.
 He chose the ending as that surreal way to inflict that the lead character had broken his boundaries.

 Soundtrack

 The film's music is composed by singer-composer Pradeep Kumar with lyrics written by Muthamil, Kutti Revathi, Arun Prabu and Pradeep himself.
 Like the director's previous film Aruvi, the music was designed during the pre-production stage itself, with recording happened at the Cincinnati orchestra in United States, during July 2018.
 Two songs—"Aahaa" and "Feel Song"—were released as singles on 7 September 2020 and 27 January 2021, respectively, while the album was released under the Sony Music India label on 9 July.